ceteri/exelixi/README.md

   * selection_rate
   * mutation_rate
 * generates the [HDFS] directory prefix
-* initializes the pool of executors
+* initializes the pool of Executors
 * iterates through the phases of each generation (selection/mutation, breeding, evaluation, reporting, shuffle)
-* restores state for itself or for any executor after a failure
+* restores state for itself or for any Executor after a failure
 * reports results at any point -- including final results after an algorithm terminates